Is an awareness campaign a good idea for your nonprofit?

 You know you need to go surround sound with your fundraising communications if you want to reach the right supporters, make an impression, and inspire them to engage with your organization.

 However, a campaign that aims to raise awareness and engagement among your current contacts would prioritize email as the primary channel with support from your social networks.
-You can support those messages with a postcard in the mail.
+And you can expand on those messages by following up with a direct mail piece.

 It’s not always about the money.